blib-la/prompt-my-docs/README.md

 }
 ```

+### Change the config

-You can override the default configuration by creating a `config.json` file in the root of the project.
+You can override the default configuration by creating a `config.json` file at the root of the project.

 ### Disabling a File Type